May Night Skies

 Stars and Constellations

-● Some prominent constellations visible in the evening sky are Bootes, Coma Berenices and Virgo
+● Some prominent constellations visible in the evening sky are Bootes, Corona Borealis and Hercules

-● Follow the ‘handle’ stars of the Big Dipper star group southward to the star Arcturus in Bootes, and then further south to the star Spica in Virgo
+● Follow the ‘handle’ stars of the Big Dipper star group southward to the star Arcturus in Bootes.
+Arcturus and Bootes continue to be prominent most of the night

-● Arcturus is a bright (first magnitude) orange star rising in the east during spring evenings
+● Arcturus is a bright (first magnitude) orange star nearly overhead during spring evenings

 Planets

-● Venus is visible very low in the eastern pre-dawn sky
+● Venus shines brightly in the eastern pre-dawn sky

-● Mars is visible high in the western sky during the evening, moving from the Gemini to Cancer constellations
+● Mars is visible high in the western sky after sunset in the Cancer constellation

-● Jupiter is visible in the western sky after sunset in the Taurus constellation and sets near midnight
+● Jupiter is visible low in the western sky after sunset in the Taurus constellation and sets several hours after sunset

 Moon Phases